DavidVargasxyz/davidvargasxyz.github.io/content/linux/Partition Information (MBR and GPT).md

 ## Partition Information (MBR and GPT)

-Partition information is stored on the disk in a small region, which is read by the operating system at boot time.
+- Partition information is stored on the disk in a small region.
+- Read by the operating system at boot time.
-This region is referred to as the Master Boot Record (MBR) on the BIOS-based systems, and GUID Partition Table (GPT) on the UEFI-based systems.
+- Master Boot Record (MBR) on the BIOS-based systems
+- GUID Partition Table (GPT) on the UEFI-based systems.
-At system boot, the BIOS/UEFI scans all storage devices, detects the presence of MBR/GPT areas, identifies the boot disks, loads the bootloader program in memory from the default boot disk, executes the boot code to read the partition table and identify the /boot partition, loads the kernel in memory, and passes control over to it.
+- At system boot, the BIOS/UEFI:
+	- scans all storage devices,
+	- detects the presence of MBR/GPT areas,
+	- identifies the boot disks,
+	- loads the bootloader program in memory from the default boot disk,
+	- executes the boot code to read the partition table and identify the /boot partition,
+	- loads the kernel in memory, and passes control over to it.
-Though MBR and GPT store disk partition information and the boot code.
+- MBR and GPT store disk partition information and the boot code.

 ### Master Boot Record (MBR)

-resides on the first sector of the boot disk. was the preferred choice for saving partition table information on x86-based computers. with the arrival of bigger and larger hard drives, a new firmware specification (UEFI) was introduced. still widely used, but its use is diminishing in favor of UEFI.
+- Resides on the first sector of the boot disk.
+- was the preferred choice for saving partition table information on x86-based computers.
+- with the arrival of bigger and larger hard drives, a new firmware specification (UEFI) was introduced.
+- still widely used, but its use is diminishing in favor of UEFI.

+- allows the creation of three types of partition on a single disk.
+- **primary**, **extended**, and **logica**l
-allows the creation of three types of partition on a single disk. primary, extended, and logical--- only primary and logical can be used for data storage extended is a mere enclosure for holding the logical partitions and it is not meant for data storage. supports the creation of up to four primary partitions numbered 1 through 4 at a time.
+- only **primary** and **logical** can be used for data storage
+- **extended** is a mere enclosure for holding the logical partitions and it is not meant for data storage.
+- supports the creation of up to four **primary** partitions numbered 1 through 4 at a time.
-In case additional partitions are required, one of the primary partitions must be deleted and replaced with an extended partition to be able to add logical partitions (up to 11) within that extended partition.
+- In case additional partitions are required, one of the **primary** partitions must be deleted and replaced with an **extended** partition to be able to add logical partitions (up to 11) within that **extended** partition.
-Numbering for logical partitions begins at 5. supports a maximum of 14 usable partitions (3 primary and 11 logical) on a single disk.
+- Numbering for logical partitions begins at 5.
+- supports a maximum of 14 usable partitions (3 primary and 11 logical) on a single disk.

-Cannot address storage space beyond 2TB ue to its 32-bit nature and its 512-byte disk sector size. non-redundant; the record it contains is not replicated, resulting in an unbootable system in the event of corruption.
+- Cannot address storage space beyond 2TB due to its 32-bit nature and its 512-byte disk sector size.
+- non-redundant; the record it contains is not replicated, resulting in an unbootable system in the event of corruption.
-If your disk is smaller than 2TB and you don't intend to build more than 14 usable partitions, you can use MBR without issues.
+- If your disk is smaller than 2TB and you don't intend to build more than 14 usable partitions, you can use MBR without issues.

 ### GUID Partition Table (GPT)

-ability to construct up to 128 partitions (no concept of extended or logical partitions) utilize disks larger than 2TB use 4KB sector size store a copy of the partition information before the end of the disk for redundancy
+- ability to construct up to 128 partitions (no concept of extended or logical partitions)
+- utilize disks larger than 2TB
+- use 4KB sector size
+- store a copy of the partition information before the end of the disk for redundancy

-allows a BIOS-based system to boot from a GPT disk using the bootloader program stored in a protective MBR at the first disk sector
+- allows a BIOS-based system to boot from a GPT disk using the bootloader program stored in a protective MBR at the first disk sector
-UEFI firmware also supports the secure boot feature, which only allows signed binaries to boot
+- UEFI firmware also supports the secure boot feature, which only allows signed binaries to boot

 ### MBR Storage Management with parted

-parted (partition editor)
+**parted** (partition editor)
 - can be used to partition disks
 - run interactively or directly from the command prompt.
 - understands and supports both MBR and GPT schemes
 - can be used to create up to 128 partitions on a single GPT disk
 - viewing, labeling, adding, naming, and deleting partitions.

-  Subcommand                          Description
+**print**

-  print                               Displays the partition table that includes disk geometry and partition number, start and end, size, type, file system type, and relevant flags.
+  Displays the partition table that includes disk geometry and partition number, start and end, size, type, file system type, and relevant flags.

+**mklabel**
-  mklabel                             Applies a label to the disk.
+  Applies a label to the disk.
 Common labels are gpt and msdos.

+**mkpart**
-  mkpart                              Makes a new partition
+  Makes a new partition

+**name**
-  name                                Assigns a name to a partition
+  Assigns a name to a partition

+**rm**
-  rm                                  Removes the specified partition
+  Removes the specified partition

-use the print subcommand to ensure you created what you wanted.
+- use the `print` subcommand to ensure you created what you wanted.
-/proc/partitions file is also updated to reflect the results of partition management operations.
+- /proc/partitions file is also updated to reflect the results of partition management operations.

-### Exercise 13-2: Create an MBR Partition (server2)
+### Lab: Create an MBR Partition (server2)

-assign partition type "msdos" to /dev/sdb for using it as an MBR disk create and confirm a 100MB primary partition on the disk.
+- Assign partition type "msdos" to /dev/sdb for using it as an MBR disk
+- create and confirm a 100MB primary partition on the disk.

 1\.
 Execute parted on /dev/sdb to view the current partition information:
 ```bash